French's: History

 In 1970, the company purchased Widmer Wine Cellars of Naples, New York.
 The winery was sold in 1983.

+In 1971 the company announced construction of a new plant in Springfield, Missouri, which would "ultimately result in the termination of manufacturing operations in Rochester."
+The headquarters, however, was expected to remain.

 In 1985, the company sold its instant potato operations in Shelley, Idaho, to Pillsbury.

 In 1986, Reckitt & Colman acquired Durkee Famous Foods; in 1987 and consolidated headquarters in New Jersey.
 Durkee's French onions became French's crispy fried onions.

 In 1999, Reckitt & Colman merged with Benckiser NV to form Reckitt Benckiser.

 In 2017, McCormick & Company acquired French's from Reckitt Benckiser.

 For many years, the fictitious "Carol French" was the face of the company.
 Her name appeared on numerous recipes and cookbooks, the oldest of which may be Dining Delights from 1948.

 Locations

 Until 1987, French's headquarters was located in Rochester, New York.
 The headquarters is now located in Chester, New Jersey.
 During its heyday, French's was a sponsor of the local weather forecast, featuring its address prominently in television advertising.
 They also were a prominent sponsor of the Rochester Red Wings baseball club, often in conjunction with a local brand of hot dogs, Zweigle's.
 The former headquarters location at 1 Mustard Street is now home to a variety of professional offices and public agencies.

 French's also had facilities in Shelley, Idaho, for potato products.
 A plant in Souderton, Pennsylvania, was constructed in 1957 and closed in the 1990s.
 A plant in Fresno, California, closed in 1994.
 Manufacturing operations were consolidated in Springfield, Missouri.